salaheddinek/slam_viewer/README.md

 # Slam_viewer

-**Slam_viewer** is an open source and header only multi-platform library to view camera trajectory offline.
+**Slam_viewer** is an open source and header only multi-platform library to view the camera trajectory offline.

 <p align="center">
 <img src="images/introduction.png"  width="500" />